VivekInCloud/Devops/README.md

    * It requires a 64 bit installation using a kernel version 3.10 or later
    * Docker runs on many popular Linux distributions.
    * It is available as RPM, APT, or binary versions.

-Dockers Architecture:-
+Dockers Architecture

-				Docker Server :- The Server that runs the Docker Daemon & this Daemon is used to Build,Run,Distribute Containers.
+   * Docker Server :- The Server that runs the Docker Daemon & this Daemon is used to Build,Run,Distribute Containers.
-				Docker Client :- The Interface/Client that interact with Docker Daemon & this client can run on different Machine as well.
+   * Docker Client :- The Interface/Client that interact with Docker Daemon & this client can run on different Machine as well.
-								  Basically works like Client/Server Architecture.
+		      * Basically works like Client/Server Architecture.
-								  REST API Communication happens between Docket Client & Docket Server.
+		      * REST API Communication happens between Docket Client & Docket Server.
-				Docker Registry :- This stores all the Docker Images.
+   * Docker Registry :- This stores all the Docker Images.
-								   Docker Image is nothing but template that is being used to build the Containers.
+   		      * Docker Image is nothing but template that is being used to build the Containers.
-								   It is usually a separate Server.
+		      * It is usually a separate Server.
-								   Docker Images are stored in same Layer.
+		      * Docker Images are stored in same Layer.
-									Two Image can use the same Layer.
+		      * Two Image can use the same Layer.
-									 Eg:- If you have Linux Docker Image & You have installed WordPress on Linux Image, It both share the same Layer.
+			 * Eg:- If you have Linux Docker Image & You have installed WordPress on Linux Image, It both share the same Layer.

 Practical Session: